-The methodology used for arriving at these proposed supplemental payments involved an analysis of utilization of the specific services pre-pandemic, trending of utilization throughout the pandemic, growth in enrolled individuals and projected utilization post-pandemic.
-The expected number of individuals utilizing the services was projected forward and payment amounts were determined specific to the services and available funding.
+The methodology used for these proposed supplemental payments involved an analysis of utilization of the specific services pre-pandemic, trending of utilization throughout the pandemic, growth in enrolled individuals & projected utilization post-pandemic.
+The expected # of individuals utilizing the services was projected forward & payment amounts were determined specific to the services & available funding.
+Capacity is measured by # of Consolidated, P/FDS or Community Living 1915(c) HCBS participants, point in time.

-Capacity is measured by number of Consolidated, P/FDS or Community Living 1915(c) HCBS participants, point in time.
+Technology that Enhances the Provision of Waiver Services

-Supplemental Payments for Technology that Enhances the Provision of Waiver Services a.
-Providers of direct waiver services can receive a one-time supplemental payment for technology related activities that strengthen & enhance waiver services.
+a.
+Providers of direct waiver services can receive a 1x supplemental payment for technology related activities that strengthen & enhance waiver services.